openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_smoke.rst

 Description
 ###########

 Need to check that all parameters of nsxv driver config files have been filled up with values entered from GUI.
 Applicable values that are typically used are described in plugin docs.
-Root and intermediate certificate are signed, in attachment.
+Root & intermediate certificate are signed, in attachment.

 Complexity
 ##########

-smoke
+advanced

 Steps